United Downs (United Kingdom)

 • MTES heat source:

-• Heat from the deep geothermal power plant currently under development.
+• Heat from the deep geothermal power plant once commissioned.

 • Objectives of the demo site: